MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 }
 ```

 Next, you add a codeunit that registers the capability.
-The following example shows how to register the capability for drafting a job in a codeunit of the type `install`, which ensures that the capability is registered already at the time of installation, so that it is discoverable and ready to use.
+The following example shows how to register the capability for drafting a job in a codeunit of the type `install`.
+Registering at installation time, ensures that the capability is discoverable and ready to use.
+The `RegisterCapability` procedure registers the capability if it isn't already registered.

 ```al
 codeunit 54310 "Secrets And Capabilities Setup"